|Course Number||Course Title||CL||LAB||CR|

 - High school or college biology with lab and chemistry with lab, both with grades of “C” or higher;

-- College preparatory algebra I with a grade of “C” or higher or NHTI's MT 103 and MT 104 both with grades of “C” or higher;
+- College preparatory algebra I with a grade of “C” or higher or NHTI's MATH 092C with a grade of “C” or higher;

 - Personal interview will be arranged with the applicant by the Admissions Office once the admission file is complete;